Touring by Bike: How to Get Started

 How you shelter yourself on a bike tour is probably the area where you have the most flexibility.
 If you’ve got the funds, you can always trade them for a roof over your head.
 However, in case you’re on a budget and you don’t mind the weight, a sleeping bag, tent, and sleeping pad can give you shelter nearly anywhere, while a bar of soap and some baking soda powder can satisfy most hygiene needs.
 If you’re daring and are unwilling to carry the weight of a tent and the amenities, you can always sleep rough, although this is not encouraged.

-There are various services online which connect users offering free or reduced price housing to travelers seeking shelter.
+There are various services online that connect users offering free or reduced-price housing to travelers seeking shelter.
 In my opinion, WarmShowers is by far the best.
 Catering specifically to touring cyclists, WarmShowers connects sympathetic hosts to tired cyclists in most countries on this planet.
 This can allow you to recharge both your legs and your phone, sleep inside four solid walls, and importantly, take a warm shower.

 Photo credit: Rob Koch